stnolting/neorv32/README.md

 modes / privilege levels: `machine` and optional `user` and `debug_mode`.

-It supports the _standard_ RISC-V machine interrupts (`MTI`, `MEI`, `MSI`) and 1 non-maskable interrupt as well as 16 _fast interrupt requests_ as custom extension.
+It supports the _standard_ RISC-V machine interrupts (`MTI`, `MEI`, `MSI`) and 1 non-maskable interrupt as well as 16 _fast interrupt requests_ as custom extensions.
 The CPU also supports **all** standard RISC-V exceptions (instruction/load/store misaligned address & bus access fault, illegal instruction, breakpoint, environment call).
-As a special "execution safety" extension, _all_ invalid or reserved instruction will raise an illegal instruction exception.
+As a special "execution safety" extension, _all_ invalid, reserved or malformed instructions will raise an illegal instruction exception.